fatihky/COVID-19-Diagnose-Tool/README.md

 All contributions are welcomed.
 Please see <a href="CONTRIBUTING.md">CONTRIBUTING.md</a>

 # NOTE:
 This project is just beginning in this field.
-We don't think this idea scientific, yes we tried it and dealing with its problems but we think, we didn't succeed yet.
+We don't think this idea as a scientific project, yes we tried it to make more scientific and appliable project and dealing with its problems but we think, we didn't succeed yet.
 We will improve this. <!Very Soon!>

 # References